jingqing-hu/FuFiHLA/README.md

 ```

 ## Usage
-To download the latest reference allele sequences from IMGT:
+To download the latest reference allele sequences `ref.gene.fa.gz` from IMGT:
 ```
 fufihla-ref-prep
 ```